SathvikPM/javascript-practice/README.md

 # JavaScript & jQuery Practice Files 📁

-Daily practice files for learning **JavaScript DOM, Events, UI components, and jQuery**.
+Daily practice files for learning **JavaScript DOM, Events, Animations, UI components, and jQuery**.

+This repository is designed for hands-on learning with **practical examples** and **plain JavaScript equivalents** for comparison.

 ---